-LCCC HSTR 162

-United States II- CCP Credit: 1 (3 LCCC credits) (weight 1.0) Length: 36 weeks, 1 period Prerequisite: Satisfactory placement assessment score.
+LCCC HSTR 161 & LCCC HSTR 162 United States I & II- CCP Credit: 2 (6 LCCC credits) (weight 1.0) Length: 36 weeks, 1 period Prerequisite: Satisfactory placement assessment score.

-A political, economic, diplomatic, social, cultural, and intellectual survey of the United States from the end of Reconstruction to the present.
+LCCC HSTR 161 is a study of the origin and growth of American civilization from the discovery of the Western Hemisphere to the end of the Reconstruction.
+LCCC HSTR 162 is a political, economic, diplomatic, social, cultural, and intellectual survey of the United States from the end of Reconstruction to the present.